AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

   - `context?`: [`ExportContext`](../../v4/shared/src/types/export-config-types/type-aliases/export-context.md)—either `"default"` (tethering to the same iframe) or `"new"` (launching Adobe Express in a new browser tab).
 - [`ContinueEditingDropdownOption.action`](../../v4/shared/src/types/export-config-types/type-aliases/continue-editing-action.md): same as `EditFurtherExportOption.action`, but [`intent`](../../v4/shared/src/types/export-config-types/enumerations/edit-further-intent.md) is required.

-As follows a few examples:
+As follows are a few examples:

 ```javascript
 const exportConfig = [